VBV-py/Social-to-Lead-Agentic-Workflow/README.md

-# Social-to-Lead Agentic Workflow
+# Knowledge based AI Agent

-An AI-powered conversational agent built with **LangGraph** that intelligently routes user interactions and captures high-intent leads for AutoStream, a SaaS platform for automated video editing.
+An AI-powered conversational agent built with **LangGraph** that intelligently routes user interactions and captures high-intent leads for any product based company.

 ## Overview